 \subsection{Robustness: Influence Function Analysis}

-The most common and classical tool for measuring robustness is Hampel's (1968, 1974) influence function analysis.
-It indeed gives us the first order approximation to the asymptotic bias of the estimator under infinitesimal contamination at an outlier point in the sample space; so whenever the influence function of an estimator is bounded its bias can not increases indefinitely even if there is a strong contamination in a point far away from the central cloud of the model distribution.
-The supremum of the influence function over all possible outliers point yields a measure of the extend of robustness of the estimators with lower being the better.
-We will now derive the influence function of the proposed DPD based estimator of tail index under the exponential regression model approximation.
+The most common and classical tool for measuring robustness is Hampel's (1968, 1974) influence function.
+It indeed gives us the first order approximation to the asymptotic bias of the estimator under infinitesimal contamination at an outlying point in the sample space.
+So whenever the influence function of an estimator is bounded its bias cannot increase indefinitely even if there is a strong contamination in a point far away from the central cloud of the model distribution.
+The supremum of the influence function over all possible outlier points yields a measure of the extent of robustness of the estimator with small values being preferred.
+We will now derive the influence function of the proposed MDPDE of the tail index under the exponential regression model approximation.